paulio0625/SchoolWork/README.md

 # SchoolWork
-Collection of my assignments and labs while at UNB
+Collection of assignments and labs from my time at UNB Fredericton